 Quality and structure.
 Your advertising creative for generation X marketing should be structured and convincing.
 It’s important to convey the idea that the customer receives the maximum benefit from the consumption of your product.
 Do not forget to talk about the high quality of the fashion items – this is one of the main criteria that will help your Gen Xers make their purchasing decisions.

 Regardless of the communication channels you use, create entertaining content to grow the engagement rate, and be creative when it comes to activity.
-Run giveaways, contests, liketime, and go lifestreaming to your followers.
+Run giveaways, contests, like time, and go livestreaming to your followers when launching gen Y fashion marketing strategy.

 Reviews.
 Online reviews are the main source of trust among millennials.
 They appreciate the opportunity to be heard, and they will never miss a chance to hear from others.
 Make sure they have a room for that type of feedback.
 Two-thirds of millennials make purchasing decisions based on online reviews.
 The feedback and experience of casual users affect them more than any brand marketing activity.